Alma Hernandez: Jewish community

 Hernandez has worked as the coordinator of Tucson’s Jewish Community Relations Council, and has been involved in the American Israel Public Affairs Committee.

 On May 18, 2021, one of the doors of the Congregation Chaverim, which Hernandez belongs to, was smashed with a rock, and on June 7, 2021, a Chabad synagogue was vandalized in Tucson.
 She denounced both incidents on Twitter.

 On July 11, 2021, Hernandez spoke at a rally organized by pro-Israel Jewish organizations held in front of the United States Capitol, denouncing antisemitism and stating her support of Israel.
 Additionally, in 2021, Hernandez introduced and passed a bill to make Holocaust education mandatory in Arizona.

-In 2023, following the Hamas attacks on Israeli civilians, Hernandez was targeted by anti-Israel activists in her home neighborhood.
+In 2023, following the October 7 attacks, Hernandez was targeted by anti-Israel activists in her home neighborhood.
 She has been a vocal leader of Arizona Democrats rallying against pro-Palestinian organizations such as Mass Liberation.

 In 2024, Hernandez wrote that labeling all Jews as white is "inherently racist and antisemitic".
 She described indigenous Jewish communities in Arab countries and Iran "who never left" until they were forced to flee in the 20th century; Black Jews; Latin American Jews; and Asian Jews.

+In 2026, Hernandez wrote an opinion column for the New York Daily News denouncing streamer Hasan Piker as a "vulgar demagogue".